 Can I use coconut sugar?

 Yes!
 If you wanted to make these with all coconut sugar your cookies will be more crispy and less chewy but it will still work.
-I prefer using a blend of brown and white sugar for the soft/chewy texture but you can swap those out of you’d prefer!
+I prefer using a blend of brown and white sugar for the soft and chewy texture but you can swap those out and sub coconut sugar if you’d prefer!

 Can I make these with coconut oil?